By Lisa Provost

 http://www.ncbi.nlm.nih.gov/pubmed/25820384

-And feeding your cat a vegetarian or vegan diet is a death sentence, plain and simple.
+Feeding your cat a vegetarian or vegan diet is a death sentence, plain and simple.
 They are obligate carnivores and the only way to obtain B12 naturally in their diets is through meat.
-As stated above, plants and vegetables do not have much B12 at all, if any.
+Plants and vegetables do not have much B12 at all, if any.
 Substituting B12 through vitamins for the purpose of feeding an unnatural diet won’t work.
 They can only absorb so much of it and they have to convert it.
 And we are now finding out that most pet food labels are not all that they seem and are not revealing all the ingredients and/or proteins.

 B12 injections are illegal to obtain here in the U.S. without a prescription and it might be tempting to go ahead and give your pet a dose of the human version or one that is mixed without a prescription.
 But I wouldn’t recommend it.
 The human version may contain more preservatives and if it’s obtained without a script, it’s most likely counterfeit B12 and mixed with who knows what.
 It may contain toxins of some kind and not even the proper dosing of B12 at all which may lead to you inadvertently putting your pet’s health further at risk.

-More studies need to be done and until we have more facts, I recommend your cat be tested for a B12 deficiency first and the dosing left up to your vet; just to be on the safe side.
+More studies need to be done and until we have more facts, I recommend your cat be tested for a B12 deficiency first and the dosing left up to your vet, just to be on the safe side.
 But this should NOT deter you from having your cat tested and treated.
-As stated above, a B12 deficiency is serious business and can cause a great deal of serious health concerns.
-It could even be a possible cause of GI disease.
+A B12 deficiency is serious business and can cause a great deal of serious health concerns.

 http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4385855/